-How to use Switch Control on iPhone and iPad
+Use an adaptive switch with your iPhone?
+Here's how to use Switch Control.

 - Tap Speech.

-- Tap the switch to enable it.
+- Tap the Speech On/Off switch.

 Tap and drag the slider left or right to change the speaking rate.
-Right is faster; left is slower.
+The right is faster; the left is slower.

 How to change the speech voice in Switch Control